When should I talk to my doctor about a colonoscopy?

-NTTC offers a flat-rate cash price of $1,510 for colonoscopy with biopsy.
-This is helpful for patients who don’t have or don’t want to use insurance.
+NTTC Surgery Center offers a flat-rate cash price of $1,510 for colonoscopy with biopsy.
+This is helpful for patients who don’t have a health plan or don’t want to an insurance company.
 This price includes the facility fee, surgeon fee, and anesthesia.

 Get familiar with the specifics of your coverage if you plan to have insurance cover the cost of your colonoscopy.
 For example, find out your annual deductible and how much you have met so far.
-Staff at NTTC are available to walk you through the process.
+Staff at Mesquites, friendliest surgery center are available to walk you through the process.

-A colonoscopy is an important cancer screening performed thousands of times every day.
-It is painless but can save your life.
+A colonoscopy is an important colon cancer screening procedure.
+It is painless and can save your life.

 If you have any questions or want to speak to a specialist, schedule an appointment today.